Carbon Pricing in Action

 The private sector is also taking proactive steps to put a price on carbon.

-Internal carbon pricing has emerged as an important tool to help companies manage climate risks and identify opportunities in the low-carbon economy transition In 2017, over 1,300 companies disclosed to CDP their current practices or plans to use internal carbon pricing, up from 150 in 2014.
+Internal carbon pricing has emerged as an important tool to help companies manage climate risks and identify opportunities in the low-carbon economy transition Today, over 1,300 companies disclose to Climate Disclosure Project (CDP) their current practices or plans to use internal carbon pricing, up from 150 in 2014.
 This includes more than 100 Fortune Global 500 companies with collective annual revenues of roughly US$7 trillion.
-This year has seen particularly strong increase in corporate internal carbon pricing initiatives in China, Japan, Mexico, and the United States.
+In the past 2 years, there has been particularly strong increase in corporate internal carbon pricing initiatives in China, Japan, Mexico, and the United States.
 Further adoption of internal carbon pricing is anticipated following the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures.

 Through the UN Global Compact’s Caring for Climate Business Leadership Criteria on Carbon Pricing, corporate leaders have also aligned with the following measures: 1) set an internal carbon price high enough to materially affect investment decisions to drive down GHG emissions; (2) publicly advocate the importance of carbon pricing through policy mechanisms that take into account country specific economies and policy contexts; and (3) communicate on progress over time on those criteria.